youssefmys/cancan_lab-cb-000/README.md

 4. Create controllers.
 We'll need a `SessionsController`, a `UsersController`, and a `NotesController`. `UsersController` just needs a `create` route. `NotesController` should have the full CRUD suite.
 Your `SessionsController` will be logging in and out users using the principles we learned earlier in this unit (but we won't use a password only a username).

-5. Some views have been created for you.
-You should now be able to see your app at work.

-6. Add [CanCanCan] to your Gemfile.
+5. Add [CanCanCan] to your Gemfile.
-7. Generate a skeleton `Ability` model with `rails g cancan:ability`.
+6. Generate a skeleton `Ability` model with `rails g cancan:ability`.
 Write rules in the `Ability` model.
 If you need help on composing rules, [the documentation here][defining_abilities] is good.

 The rules are a little bit tricky because you have to look through an association to figure out if a user can read a note.
 You'll want to use a block condition, like this: